-Consists of 10 characters, either uppercase letters or digits or underscores "".
+Consists of 10 characters, (identified as TTTTTTTT above) either uppercase letters or digits or underscores "".

 This element uniquely defines the file structure.
 All files of the same File Type share the same structure.

 Each Mission shall define the list of authorized File Types in its file format standard tailoring document.